markjgardner/aks-multi-cluster-management/README.md

 # Multi-Cluster AKS Management using Flux and ASO
-This repo provides a sample implementation using [Flux](https://fluxcd.io/) and [Azure Service Operator](https://azure.github.io/azure-service-operator/) to manage a dynamic fleet of Azure Kubernetes Clusters.
+This repo provides a sample implementation using [Flux](https://fluxcd.io/) and [Azure Service Operator](https://azure.github.io/azure-service-operator/)(ASO) to manage a dynamic fleet of Azure Kubernetes Clusters(AKS).
+This guide is geared towards organizaitons that are interested in managing a number of AKS clusters using a declarative model with kubernetes as the preferred interface for operations and administration.
+By leveraging the managed capabilities available on Azure such as [AKS](https://learn.microsoft.com/azure/aks/), the [GitOps Flux extension for AKS](https://learn.microsoft.com/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2) and [Managed Identities](https://learn.microsoft.com/azure/aks/workload-identity-overview), we are able to minimize the operational overhead of running a complex fleet and very quickly build a large number of kubernetes clusters each tailored to a particular purpose.

 ## Architecture
 ![An architectural design showing the controlplane, dataplane, and how both platform and application teams interact with the two](architecture.png "AKS controlplane through gitops")

 ## Build the Control Plane Cluster
 In order to bootstrap the fleet we need our first ASO cluster.
 This cluster will be the proverbial chicken that lays the first egg.
-To start we will deploy a basic AKS cluster.
+This is a one-time imperative task that can be made fully declarative once we bootstrap the system.
+If you already have a k8s cluster, please follow the instructions for [installing and configuring ASO](https://azure.github.io/azure-service-operator/guide/).
+For the purposes of this guide, we will start by deploying a basic AKS cluster.

 ```bash
 LOCATION=eastus2